 In the past 50 years, there have been few changes in male contraception compared to the range of options available to women.
-The only two options currently available for men are:
+Today, the only contraceptive methods available to men are:

-- condoms - a form of barrier contraception that stops sperm from reaching an egg
+- condoms - a form of barrier contraception that stops sperm from reaching and fertilising an egg

 - vasectomy - a minor surgical procedure that stops sperm from being ejaculated from a man's penis during sex (it is usually permanent)